JoshuaWise/jellyemitter/README.md

 emitter.removeListener('foo', original)
 ```

-If you give an event listener the `originalListener` property, that listener can **only** be removed by referencing the value of `originalListener`, and **not** by referencing the function that was actually registered.
+If you give an event listener the `.originalListener` property, that listener can **only** be removed by referencing the value of `.originalListener`, and **not** by referencing the function that was actually registered.

 This is useful for API developers who wish to give custom functionality to some (or all) events.
 It allows the API consumer to still have the power to remove their listeners, even though they were wrapped by the API developer.